umbraco/UmbracoDocs/Getting-Started/Design/Rendering-Content/index-v8.md

 ### Specifying types of data

-You can specify the type of data being returned to help you format the value for display, consider the publish date in our example.
+You can specify the type of data being returned to help you format the value for display, consider the publish date in our example:

     <h1>@(Model.Value<string>("pageTitle"))</h1>
     <div>@(Model.Value<HtmlString>("bodyContent"))</div>